What are examples of best practices for preparing a Statement of Community Involvement for planning applications? Read on to find out.

 Less balanced reports

-Example from 1000+ homes Dissington Garden Village (Local Dialogue on behalf of Lugano Group).
-Here the ratio of results pages to rest of the report was 1:11 despite the sheer scale of what is proposed.
+Example from 2000+ homes Dissington Garden Village (Local Dialogue on behalf of Lugano Group).
+Here the ratio of results pages to the rest of the report was 1:11 despite the sheer scale of the proposed development.

 Despite extensive activities, the report only mentions two responses on one page, communicating doubt about the effectiveness of engagement.